LINCHPIN

 One hour per week, the cohort reads and discusses texts that illuminate the virtues:

-These are not literature classes.
-They are catalysts for conversation about character, purpose, and the kind of life worth building.
-Crawford’s argument that skilled trades demand a form of cognitive engagement that knowledge work often lacks[1] is particularly powerful for participants who have been told — by schools, by culture — that manual work is a consolation prize.
+These readings are catalysts for conversation about character, purpose, and the kind of life worth building.
+Crawford’s argument that skilled trades demand a form of cognitive engagement that knowledge work often lacks[1] is particularly powerful for participants who have heard from schools and culture alike that manual work is a consolation prize.

 Field Exercises

-Character formation happens through practice, not lecture.
-These field exercises are structured experiences designed to develop specific virtues.
+Character formation happens through practice.
+These field exercises develop specific virtues through structured experience.

 Exercise 1: The 100-Hour Project